maxenced/Rot26-writeups/CTF/NeverlanCTF/2018/passwords/zip/README.md

 Zip Attack
 ==========

-In this challenge we got an (encrypted.zip) file.
-We also got another zip, (unencrypted.zip), with one of the file which is also in encrypted zip:
+In this challenge we got an [encrypted](encrypted.zip) file.
+We also got [another zip](unencrypted.zip), with one of the file which is also in encrypted zip:

 ```bash
 $ zipinfo encrypted.zip